In this tutorial, we will discuss what python functions are, how to write a function and how to use it? So let’s discuss Python Function.

 print() input() str()

-All those functions which are created by the user to perform a specific task are known as user-defined functions.
+All those functions that the user creates to perform a specific task are user-defined.
 To write a function we use a keyword def.

 Syntax to write a user-defined function: